 If you are in the process of, or planning on, building or retrofitting your home or business in a coastal flood hazard area, have your architect/engineer or contractor use FEMA’s technical resources for Residential Coastal Construction.

 Mitigation and consistent business operations can help a community recover more quickly after a flood.
 To help facilitate insurance claims and federal assistance in the event of a flood, business owners should keep detailed records of equipment, inventory and any items of value located at their place of business.
-For more information on business disaster preparedness plans, visit Ready.gov's Make a Plan: Workplace website.
+For more information on business disaster preparedness plans, visit Ready.gov's Business site.

-To prepare your whole family and learn tips on creating a family preparedness kit visit Ready.gov's Plan to Protect Yourself & Your Family website.
+To prepare your whole family and learn tips on creating a family preparedness kit visit Ready.gov's Make a Plan site.

 To protect you, your family and your home or business from loss; discuss the benefits of purchasing an insurance policy with your insurance agent or company today.
 If your property was newly mapped into a high-risk flood zone on or after October 1, 2008, you may be eligible for the lower-cost Preferred Risk Policy for up to two years.
 Visit FloodSmart.gov to find a local flood insurance agent.